-A T4A is a Canadian information slip used to report income that does not fall within ordinary employee payroll wages.
-It is often associated with payments such as pensions, commissions, self-employment-style earnings, scholarships, or other reportable amounts.
+A T4A is a Canadian information slip used to report certain types of income that are not paid through standard payroll wages.

 What It Means in Practice